djitz/pcf-study-notes/files/08-Log-Drains.md

 - What is a log drain?

+> Inorder to persist more than limited amount of logging information that cloud foundry can buffer, logs can be collected into an external Log Management Service.

 - How do you create one?

+> External Log Management Services are readily available in the marketplace. `$ cf create-service SERVICE PLAN SERVICE-INSTANCE` & `$ cf bind-service YOUR-APP YOUR-LOG-STORE`

 - Why would you use it?
+> Logs are important to analyze the health & performance of an application.
+Constant monitoring is required on the application when it is in production.
+Inorder to address this, we should persist the logs.

 - What is "Syslog"?